NetApp/ontap-rest-python/examples/rest_api/README.md

 # ONTAP REST API Python Examples

-The repository folder **rest_api** contains samples scripts you can refer to understand how the ONTAP REST API can be accessed using the requests library
+The repository folder **rest_api** contains samples scripts you can refer to understand how the ONTAP REST API can be accessed using the requests library.

 ## How to Use